fourloops/FourLoopsBlog/README.md

 ## What the blog is used for?

-The blog describes Fourloop's experience of Founders and Coders during our 16 weeks
+The blog describes Fourloop's experience of Founders and Coders during our 16 weeks. <a href="http://fourloops.github.io/FourLoopsBlog/">Link to gh-pages here.</a>

 A user can expect to read about our experiences, find out information about us on our profile page and will also be able to contact us.